vdavid/2021-job-search-w-coding-assignment/README.md

 This is a project I created as part of a job interviewing process.

+# Running
+- Run the app for development with `npm run dev`, then see it at http://localhost:3000

+## Project description

+### Problem

 I was expected to:

-- Develop it as if I was shipping it to production
+- Develop my solution for at least one of 2 problems, as if I was shipping it to production
 - Use any language
 - Attach tests
 - Add docs to facilitate understanding and running